charlysan/x86_stuff/README.md

 - [Juko Tool](./juko/): command line tool that can be used to communicate with `TD3300A`

 - [Logic Analyzer Video Capture Tool](./lavct/): python app used to render video screenshot captured by a logic analyzer

+- [CGA tool](./tools/cga.asm): command line tool that can be used to manually initialize a CGA card in different modes.